Akuryusu/linked-blog-starter-md/TCB Website.md

 - [ ] A search feature to allow workers to quickly locate specific circuits or tutorial topics without navigating through the entire library.

 - [ ] A page for each circuit.
+ It will consist of:
+ - A presentation
-Will consist of a presentation **and a video** on how to assemble and pop ups with information about the circuit and each of its components on click
+ - A video on how to assemble and pop ups with information about the circuit and each of its components on click

-- [ ]

 - [ ] 3D rotatable model for each component ( https://chat.openai.com/share/5a9d6089-82ef-4785-adf1-4f6350a8ad2b )